 Now that the semester is over, I’m excited to catch up with posting about some more analytical research I worked on last summer, together with Fernando Gama and Alejandro Ribeiro.
 This was a fairly theoretical work analyzing the discriminability impact of nonlinearities in a graph neural network (GNN) architecture.
-The under-review paper is available on arXiv.
+The paper has been published in IEEE ICASSP 2021 and is available on arXiv.

 This work focused on convolutional GNNs, which extend the idea of convolutional filters in images to arbitrary graph signals.
 In a traditional image CNN, the image can be interpreted as a signal defined over pixels, where each pixel is a node in a grid-like graph with four neighbors.
 Convolutional filters then perform local aggregations of each node’s neighboring signals.
 One branch of GNN research involves defining how convolutions should behave over arbitrary, non-grid graphs, where each node has a varying number of neighbors with no notion of “order.”